-1. Banking System: DBMS stores customer usual and vital information, stores the transactions, user’s activities, loans, accounts etc.
+1. Banking System: DBMS stores customers’ usual and vital information, stores the transactions, user’s activities, loans, accounts, etc.

-2. Telecom: DBMS keeps a track of the calls that are made, network usage, details of the customer, bills, and balances etc.
+2. Telecom: It keeps a track of the calls that are made, network usage, details of the customer, bills, and balances, etc.

-3. Airlines: DBMS stores flight information, customer details, flight timings, reservation and booking information etc.
+3. Airlines: It stores flight information, customer details, flight timings, reservation and booking information, etc.

-4. Online Shopping: DBMS stores product information, user’s information, credit information etc.
+4. Online Shopping: It stores product information, user’s information, credit information, etc.

-5. Educational and Corporate: DBMS stores student’s and employee information, client’s details, training and course information, student/employee performance etc.
+5. Educational and Corporate: It stores students and employee information, client’s details, training and course information, student/employee performance, etc.

-6. Manufacturing and Industry: DBMS is used to keep a track of all units that are manufactured, products that go out and the ingredients that come in etc.
+6. Manufacturing and Industry: It is used to keep a track of all units that are manufactured, products that go out and the ingredients that come in, etc.